-Workspace themes overview
+Workspace themes with color-picking

 Starting in Workspace 5.0, you can customize the colors of the user interface components used in Browser by defining a color theme.
 With Workspace 5.5, the use of themes includes Home and Storefront.